auth0-samples/auth0-multitenant-website/README.md

   * `user1@example.com`
   * `user2@example.com`
   * `user3@example.com`
-  * `admin@example.com`
+  * `user4@example.com`

+4. Create a rule that will only allow users in the `Tenant User` role to have access to the website.
+Simply copy the rule sample in the [Controlling Application Access](https://auth0.com/docs/extensions/authorization-extension#controlling-application-access) section of the **Auth0 Authorization** extension docs page and give it a descriptive name (like `authorize-applications`).

+### Auth0 Authorization extension setup

-4. Install the [Auth0 Authorization](https://auth0.com/docs/extensions/authorization-extension) extension and perform the following actions:
+1. Install the [Auth0 Authorization](https://auth0.com/docs/extensions/authorization-extension) extension via the Extensions tab in the Auth0 Dashboard.
+Then log into the extension.

+2. Go to the extension Configuration page (upper-right corner menu) and enable the "Groups" and "Roles" options under the **Token Contents** section.
+Then click the **Publish Rule** button.

+3. Create a role that will be used to control access to the website:
+  * `Tenant User`: A user that can access a tenant

-  1. Create two groups in the extension that represent two different tenants:
+4. Create two groups that represent two different tenants:
-    * `tenant1`
+  * `tenant1`: Tenant 1
-    * `tenant2`
+  * `tenant2`: Tenant 2

+5. Add the `Tenant User` role to both groups created in the previous step

-  2. Add `user1@example.com` and `admin@example.com` to the `tenant1` group
+6. Add the users`user1@example.com` and `user3@example.com` to the `tenant1` group

-  3. Add `user2@example.com` and `admin@example.com` to the `tenant2` group
+7. Add the users `user2@example.com` and `user3@example.com` to the `tenant2` group

-  4. Assign both groups to the "Multi-Tenant Website" application so only users assigned to a tenant are authorized to use the app
+8. Go back to the Auth0 Dashboard and make sure the rule created by the extension (`auth0-authorization-extension`) is ordered to run _before_ any other rules.
+If its not, you can drag it to the top.

 ### Local setup